hazelcast/hazelcast/site/docs/enterprise/index.md

 built on top of the open source product, and offers some additional features such as:

-* Jet Management Center which allows for job monitoring and lifecycle management through a web-based UI.
+* Management Center which allows for job monitoring and lifecycle management through a web-based UI.
 * Additional security options such as TLS support
 * Lossless cluster restart, which enables to shutdown and restart the